vcflib/bio-vcf/README.md

     --eval '[r.chrom,r.pos,r.pos+1]' > test.bed
 ```

-bio-vcf comes with a sensible parser definition language
-(interestingly it is 100% Ruby), an embedded Ragel parser for INFO and
+bio-vcf comes with a sensible parser definition language, an embedded Ragel parser for INFO and
 FORMAT header definitions, as well as primitives for set analysis.
 Few
 assumptions are made about the actual contents of the VCF file (field
 names are resolved on the fly), so bio-vcf should work with all VCF